KevinFrutiger/frontend-nanodegree-arcade-game/README.md

 ### Running the Game

+You can run the game <a href="http://kevinfrutiger.github.io/frontend-nanodegree-arcade-game/" target="_blank">here</a>).

-To run the game:
+Alternatively, to run the game locally:

-1. Download the .zip file using the **Download ZIP** button located in the GitHub sidebar
+1. Download the .zip file using the **Download ZIP** button located in the GitHub sidebar (or clone the repository)
 2. Unzip the file
-3. Point your browser to index.html in the src folder of the files that you just unzipped
+3. Point your browser to **index.html in the src folder of the files that you just unzipped

 ## How to Play